1995eaton/chromium-vim/README.md

 let scrollstep = 70
 let barposition = "bottom"

-let locale = "uk" " Current choices are 'jp' and 'uk'.
+let locale = "uk" " Current choices are 'de', 'jp' and 'uk'.
 This allows cVim to use sites like google.co.uk
                   " or google.co.jp to search rather than google.com.
 Support is currently limited.
                   " Let me know if you need a different locale for one of the completion/search engines let hintcharacters = "abc123"